Fake Facebook Checker: How To Tell If A Facebook Profile Is Fake

 You can also identify a fake account by studying its language.
 Many fake profiles write in odd patterns that don’t sound natural.
 The sentences might be overly formal, repetitive, or filled with grammatical mistakes.

-It becomes clear when messages follow templates like, “Hello dear friend, I saw your profile and feel we can connect,” or “Kindly click this link to claim reward.”
+It becomes clear when messages follow templates like, “Hello dear friend, I saw your profile and feel we can connect,” or “Kindly click this link to claim a reward.”
 This robotic tone reveals automated scripts or copied messages used across hundreds of profiles.

 Real users vary their tone and vocabulary; fake accounts usually reuse phrases word-for-word.
 One thing to check is how quickly they respond, as the automated accounts reply instantly with generic answers that ignore your actual question.